reaitten/hrclone-ftp/README.md

 * No need to expose your rclone.conf file

 ## Upcoming Updates
-* Multi/infinite mix index 🤩 All cloud/remotes in single index like teamdrive seperated as folder.
+* Multi/infinite mix Index; All cloud/remotes in single index like teamdrive seperated as folder.
 * Encryption Username & Password (under beta stage,may not work in next version)
 * Better Dark UI with CSS & JS - looking for contributers to Make new UI - Best UI designers contact me at issues